Thomas Knox, 1st Viscount Northland

 Thomas Knox, 1st Viscount Northland (20 April 1729 – 5 November 1818), known as The Lord Welles between 1781 and 1791, was an Irish politician.

 Background

 Thomas Knox was the son of Thomas Knox and Hester Echlin.
 He died on 5 November 1818 aged 89.

 Political career

 Knox was Member of Parliament in the Irish House of Commons for Dungannon from 1755 until 1781.
 In 1781, he was elevated to the Peerage of Ireland as Baron Welles, of Dungannon in the County of Tyrone.

 In 1791 Knox was ennobled as Viscount Northland, of Dungannon in the County of Tyrone.
-With the Act of Union and the abolition of the Irish Parliament in 1800, he became one of the 28 original Irish Representative Peers in the British House of Lords from then until his death.
+With the Act of Union and the abolition of the Irish Parliament in 1800, he became one of the 28 original Irish representative peer in the British House of Lords from then until his death.

 About that time he was also appointed Custos Rotulorum of Tyrone.

 Family

-Knox married Anne Vesey, daughter of John Vesey, 1st Baron Knapton and Elizabeth Brownlow in 1753.
+Knox married Hon.
+Anne Vesey, daughter of John Vesey, 1st Baron Knapton and Elizabeth Brownlow in 1753.
 They had seven children: